openmodelingfoundation/openmodelingfoundation.github.io/content/en/standards/accessibility/_index.md

 - Funding agencies should require model source code from sponsored research to be acccessible.
 - Journals require model source code to be accessible when it is the basis for published articles.
 - Repositories curating model source code should make that code discoverable by humans and machine search algorithms.
+- The archived source code should contain all code necessary for reproducing the results, including config files, scripts for running and analysing scripts, etc.

 ## Minimal Accessibility Standards